suites-dev/docs.suites.dev/docs/overview/quickstart.md

 - **unit**: This represents the instance of the class under test created by the `TestBed`.
 - **unitRef**: This allows you to retrieve instances of the mocked dependencies created by the `TestBed`.

+### The `Mocked<T>` Type

-> The `Mocked` type is used to type the mocked instances of the classes.
+This type is used to type the mocked instances of the classes.
 This type is provided by the `@suites/unit` package.
 This type relies on the mocking library used in the test environment.

 ### Key Highlights